Interval Routing Schemes for Circular-Arc Graphs: Abstract

 \section{Abstract}

 Interval routing is a space efficient method to realize a distributed routing function.
-In this paper, we show that every circular-arc graph allows a shortest path strict 2-interval routing scheme, i.e., a routing function that only implies shortest paths can be realized in every circular-arc graph, where at most two (strict) intervals are stored at the ends of every edge.
-Since circular-arc graphs do not allow shortest path 1-interval routing schemes in general, the result implies that the class of circular arc graphs has strict compactness 2, which was a hitherto open question.
-Further, we show that the constructed 2-interval routing scheme can be represented as an 1-interval routing scheme with at most one additional interval assigned for each vertex of the graph and we outline an algorithm to implement the routing scheme for $n$-vertex circular-arc graphs in $\mathcal{O}(n^2)$ time.
+In this paper we show that every circular-arc graph allows a shortest path strict 2-interval routing scheme, i.e., by introducing a global order on the vertices and assigning at most two (strict) intervals in this order to the ends of every edge allows to depict a routing function that implies exclusively shortest paths.
+Since circular-arc graphs do not allow shortest path 1-interval routing schemes in general, the result implies that the class of circular-arc graphs has strict compactness 2, which was a hitherto open question.
+Additionally, we show that the constructed 2-interval routing scheme is a 1-interval routing scheme with at most one additional interval assigned at each vertex and we outline an algorithm to calculate the routing scheme for circular-arc graphs in $\mathcal{O}(n^2)$ time, where $n$ is the number of vertices.